Max Pettini

-Pettini was born in Rome but studied for a BSc in physics then a PhD in astrophysics at University College London.
-He has worked in the UK ever since, apart from four years at the Anglo-Australian Observatory in Epping, New South Wales from 1987 to 1991, and has British citizenship.
+Pettini was born in Rome but studied for a BSc in Physics then a PhD in Astrophysics at University College London.
+Aside from four years at the Anglo-Australian Observatory in Epping, New South Wales from 1987 to 1991, his academic career has been based in the United Kingdom, and he holds British citizenship.

-His early research obtained observational evidence that verified a prediction that our galaxy is surrounded by a halo of hot ionised gas.
+His early research obtained observational evidence that verified a prediction that the Milky Way is surrounded by a halo of hot ionised gas.

 Pettini was awarded the Herschel Medal of the Royal Astronomical Society in 2008.
 In May 2010, he was elected a Fellow of the Royal Society.
+Together with Ryan Cooke, he was awarded the 2025 Gruber Prize in Cosmology.
+Pettini had previously supervised Cooke from 2008 to 2011, when the latter was completing his doctorate at Cambridge.